angular-ui/ui-grid/DEVELOPER.md

 * feature folder is added below src/js
 * One js file per feature
 * no global variables
 * design and code the angular way.
-If you don't know what that is, then maybe you shouldn't be contributing to an angular project.
+What do we main by that?
+Dependency injection, small directives, emphasis the model, not the DOM, tests!
 * feature.js contains an enclosure:

 ```javascript